Netatalk/netatalk/doc/manual/Installation.md

     The SQLite library version 3 enables the SQLite CNID backend which is an alternative zero-configuration backend.
-    This backend is **experimental** and should be used only for testing purposes.

 ### Optional third-party software